AdobeDocs/experience-manager-65.en/help/sites-classic-ui-authoring/classic-personalization-campaigns-landingpage.md

 >[!NOTE]
 >
->If you decide to remove the content changes, then all the changes that you made on the imported landing page as well as all page properties are lost when you click **Clear**.
+>If you decide to remove the content changes, then all the changes that you made on the imported landing page and all page properties are lost when you click **Clear**.

 ### Modifying and Adding Components on a Landing Page {#modifying-and-adding-components-on-a-landing-page}